deuskane/asylum-soc-picosoc/README.md

-# PicoSoC - Secure System-on-Chip with Safety Features
+# PicoSoC - System-on-Chip with Safety Features

 ## Overview

-This repository contains a complete System-on-Chip (SoC) implementation featuring a Xilinx Picoblaze-8 microcontroller with integrated safety mechanisms.
+This repository contains a complete System-on-Chip (SoC) implementation featuring a Xilinx Picoblaze-8 Clone microcontroller with integrated safety mechanisms.
 The architecture consists of two independent SoC domains:

 ### User SoC Domain
 The main application processing domain with:
-- **Picoblaze-8 MCU** with instruction ROM and dedicated RAM
+- **OpenBlaze8 MCU** with instruction ROM and dedicated RAM
 - **3 GPIO Controllers** (1 for switches, 2 for LEDs)
 - **UART Interface** with CTS/RTS flow control
 - **SPI Master Controller** for external device communication